blogdaren/PHPCreeper/Docs/FullDemo.md

 PHPCreeper::start();
 ```

-Now, save the example code above to a file and name it to be `github.php` as a startup script, then run it like this:
+Now, save the example code above to a file and name it to be `weather.php` as a startup script, then run it like this:
 ```
-/path/to/php github.php start
+/path/to/php weather.php start
 ```